Anxiety Counselling SG

 4. Acceptance and Commitment Therapy

-Cognitive diffusion, a central technique in ACT, helps individuals perceive thoughts as mere words, not factual truths.
+Anxiety therapists in Singapore use cognitive diffusion, a central technique in ACT, to help individuals perceive thoughts as mere words, not factual truths.

 A person fearing a job interview might believe, “I will fail because I’m not good enough.”
-Cognitive diffusion would guide them to see this thought as just that – a thought, not an inevitable truth.
+An anxiety psychologist may use cognitive diffusion to guide them to see this thought as just that – a thought, not an inevitable truth.

-ACT also encourages commitment to actions aligning with personal values.
-It helps individuals live meaningful lives despite their anxiety.
+ACT therapy for anxiety also encourages commitment to actions aligning with personal values.
+It helps individuals live meaningful lives despite their issues.

 Anxiety Counselling in Singapore: What to Expect

-Below are some of the things you can expect when you start anxiety counselling at TYHO:
+Below are some of the things you can expect when you start counselling for anxiety at TYHO:

 Initial assessment: The first session will involve a comprehensive assessment.
-Your Therapist will enquire about your symptoms, medical history, and lifestyle to understand your experiences and needs.
+Your anxiety Therapist in Singapore will enquire about your symptoms, medical history, and lifestyle to understand your experiences and needs.

 Therapeutic plan: Your Therapist will develop a personalised therapeutic plan based on your assessment and the information you share about your background.
 The plan may include an outline of the therapeutic approach and the goals you will work towards.
-Your Therapist will also provide their clinical impressions.
+Your Therapist will also provide their clinical impressions during and after anxiety management in Singapore.

-Skill learning: As therapy progresses, you will learn and practise new skills to manage anxiety.
+Skill learning: As counselling for anxiety progresses, you will learn and practise new skills to manage anxiety.
 Therapeutic skills could be cognitive strategies to challenge negative thoughts or relaxation techniques to calm your body.

 Homework: Therapy often includes tasks to complete outside of sessions.
-Your Therapist may assign therapy homework, which may include practising newly learned skills, journaling about your experiences (eg tracking your thoughts when you always feel emotional) or challenging yourself to face anxiety-inducing situations.
+Your Therapist may assign therapy homework, which may include practising newly learned skills, journaling about your experiences (eg tracking your thoughts when you always feel emotional) or challenging yourself to face your triggers.

-Long-term strategies: Towards the end of therapy, your counsellor will work with you to develop a long-term strategy to manage anxiety.
-Learning therapeutic tools to use in your real life will help you maintain your progress even after therapy ends.
+Long-term strategies: Towards the end of anxiety therapy, your counsellor will work with you to develop a long-term strategy to manage anxiety.
+Learning therapeutic tools to use in your real life will help you maintain your progress even after counselling for anxiety ends.

 Firstly, try to find a TYHO Therapist you truly trust.
 To do so, you can visit each Therapist’s page and read about issues they can help with, qualifications, specialisations, and therapeutic approaches.